-This tax is imposed on public utility companies (except electric companies) that are regulated by the Illinois Commerce Commission, for the privilege of doing business in the state.
+This tax is imposed on public utility companies (except electric companies) regulated by the Illinois Commerce Commission.
 (The law excludes municipally operated utilities and mutual telephone companies.)
 Proceeds of the tax pay the Commission's expenses.
 Administered by Department of Revenue.
 (220 ILCS 5/2-202)